arcus/education_fellows/reproducibility.md

 Non-technical tools that you'll need along the way include a tolerance for ambiguity, the willingness to be a beginner, and practiced rebuttals to the self-critic / impostor syndrome.

 The tools we're describing here are often complex and are used differently by different constituencies.
 It can be intimidating to learn how to use git, for example, from people who work in large software development teams.
-Users like this have years of experience with established project management "milestones", each tied to a "sprint" with "issues" that link to "commits" and specific naming conventions for each "branch", along with demands to "always squash and merge!".
+Users like this have years of experience with established **agile** project management practices.
+They may refer to **milestones**, each related to one or more **sprints**.
+They may use short acronyms (**LGTM!**) within **issues**, including linking to **commits**, and have specific naming conventions for each **branch**, along with demands to "always **squash and merge**!".
+Teams with established norms may make inside jokes or references that make it seem like any mistake or deviation from procedure is a huge problem.

+Do ***you*** have to learn all of this?
+What's centrally important, and what's optional or ancillary?
+It can be daunting even to simply get started when you run into scenarios like this one.

 Jargon abounds in the tech field, and unfortunately, so does **gatekeeping.**